When my daughter’s favorite kitty cat t-shirt sprouted a hole, I knew it was time to repurpose it into something new.

 You will be able to see the stitches on the underside of the bag, but I don’t mind that.
 It adds to the handmade quality for me.

 I’m happy to say that it took very little convincing for my little girl to start modeling her new bag.
 She was a smitten kitten (no pun intended) with her new tote.
-Not only is it the perfect size for her, it’s a great lesson in repurposing for her to see.
+Not only is it the perfect size for her, but it’s also a great lesson in repurposing for her to see.
 Plus, she gets to keep her favorite kitty for a bit.

 This upcycled t-shirt tote for kids craft worked out so well, I made another from a Halloween T that wasn’t going to make it to another October.
 Now we have an extra bag for Trick or Treating.
 Win!